Jackxiini/jackxiini.github.io/index.md

 - **[May.
 2025]** Glad to present our two papers for multivariate time series classification and anomaly detection at SDM'25 AI4TS.
 - **[Jun.
 2024]** Our paper for time series clustering has been accepted to DMKD!
 - **[Jan.
 2024]** Our paper has been accepted for an oral presentation at PAKDD'24.
 - **[Feb.
-2023]** Glad to present our work at The Ninth International Workshop on Deep Learning on Graphs: Method and Applications.
+2023]** Glad to present our work at the Ninth International Workshop on Deep Learning on Graphs: Method and Applications.
 - **[Nov.
 2022]** Our paper on time series semi-supervised learning has been accepted to DLG-AAAI'23.

 {% include_relative _includes/publications.md %}